andremartinjohansson/chat-app/README.md

 As for the routes, the only code that isn't tested in them has to do with sessions.
 There are modules that could probably be used to test session variables but I put that aside for now.

+Locally I get a total coverage of 70%.
+For some reason coveralls reports differently - 65%.

 ## CI

 The following services are used for Continuous Integration: